092somesh/092Somesh/README.md

 - 👨‍💻 All of my projects are available at [092somesh (SOMESH HARSULE)](092somesh (SOMESH HARSULE))

-- 💬 Ask me about **Python, Django, React.js, GoLang, Machine Learning, and Data Structures.**
+- 💬 Ask me about **Python, Django, React.js, Machine Learning, and Data Structures.**

 - 📫 How to reach me **205121092.somesh.harsule@gmail.com**